hhruszka/secrethunter/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)[![v1.0.0-alpha](https://img.shields.io/badge/release-v1.0.0--alpha-yellow)](https://github.com/hhruszka/secretshunter/releases)
 # secretshunter

 secretshunter is a penetration testing tool that uses regular expressions to search a filesystem for secrets.
-It can be used to search also container images for secrets by pointing to a containr's root filesystem.
+It can be used to search also container images for secrets by pointing to a container's root filesystem.
 It uses regular expressions provided in yaml files to find secrets (passwords, hashes, API keys etc.) in found plaintext files.
 It is compatible with yaml files provided by https://github.com/mazen160/secrets-patterns-db project.